 A lonesome cone sourced from a homegrown zone.
-This opinion article is hardly a poem.
-Bush before all others.
+This opinion piece is hardly a poem.
+Praise bush, and bush alone.

 A Great Big Bushy Beard

 For not only do we live in a land where the internet is just as slow and laggy as our political leaders,